sutoiku/puffin/CLOUD.md

 ## Data Caching
 As a result, since we cannot bring compute to data (until object stores get [upgraded](docs/Future-Proofing.md) with a full SQL engine like [DuckDB](https://duckdb.org/)), we need to bring data to compute, but we need to do so at the lowest possible cost.
 This is called **caching**, and it is the most important feature of any distributed database engine.
 Now, when we write about **cost**, we mean two things: first, money; second, latency, because time is money.
 Said another way, I want to query (or update) this dataset as quickly as possible, for as little money as possible.

+As explained earlier, data at rest lives in the object store, therefore will have to be moved from there to some compute engine.
+We could use a traditional container for that (*e.g.* [EC2 instance](https://aws.amazon.com/ec2/)).